2022 Agricultural Production Degree Guide

 |Doctorate||Program required coursework including thesis or dissertation||At least 4 years|

 A bachelor's degree is the most common level of education achieved by those in careers related to agricultural production, with approximately 30.4% of workers getting one.
-Find out other typical degree levels for agricultural production workers below.
+See the the most common levels of education for agricultural production workers below.

 |Level of Education||Percentage of Workers|